No legal requirement exists for the majority of employers that compels them to correspond with job candidates at any point during the hiring process.

 The employer’s positive reputation attracts the best candidates.
 Job searchers seek out employers whose recruitment process mirrors their positive environment for employees.
 The employer’s reputation is built over time by the experiences of current, past, and potential employees.

 3. Job searchers deserve respectful, humane, ethical treatment.
 They are hopeful individuals who have lives, skills, families, and dreams.
-Whether their skills and experience match your needs for your job, the increasing coldness and distance with which job searchers are treated is unkind and inhumane.
+Whether their skills and experience match your needs for your job, the increasing coldness and distance with which job searchers are treated are unkind and inhumane.
 Employers can do much better.
+As an employer of choice, you must do much better.

-Yes, you are inundated with applications.
-Unemployment is high and climbing.
-But, that job searcher you ignored may have spent an hour or more on your application.
+Yes, you are inundated with job applications.
+Unemployment is often high.
+Depending on the type of job, you may have many, many qualified applicants.
+But, that job searcher you ignored may have spent an hour or more filling out your job application.
 He or she spent hours looking for an opening for which they hoped they qualified.
 They deserve your respect and consideration.

 4. Special circumstances also exist with regard to your internal candidates.
 If you want to retain the employee, you need to grant an interview to an internal candidate.
 The fact that the employee applied for the job means that the employee is ready to leave their current job.
-Pay heed to the employee's desires.
+Pay heed to the employee's desires and pay attention to their obvious desire to continue to develop their career.

 As the employer, you need to talk to the employee about his or her career with your company.
 If possible, you need to find an opportunity for the individual or you may lose the employee to another employer.

-Common courtesy should govern your hiring practices.
+Common courtesy should govern your hiring practices and this includes effective, ongoing communication with your job candidates.
 An applicant is another customer of your organization.
 Treat them as you would your very best customers.
+Respectful treatment pays dividends to you as an employer of choice.